Are you the British Institute for Brain Injured Children?

 We ask families to pay £450 for a two-day assessment.
 This can be paid by cheque, card, cash or can be paid in instalments.
 Please phone our Family Services Co-Ordinator on 01458 253344 to find out more about payment options.

 Is there a waiting list?

-We currently have a waiting list of approximately two to four months, however please ask about being placed on our cancellation list as occasionally appointments become available at short notice due to family illness.
+Our waiting list varies.
+We aim to book you in for your 2-day assessment with 6 months of your enquiring, however in exceptional circumstances this may be longer.
+Please ask about being placed on our cancellation list as occasionally appointments become available at short notice due to family illness.